-What Is Nonprofit Management?
+What Does it Mean to Study Nonprofit Management?

 Nonprofits' unique challenges include finding creative ways to generate operating finances, attracting high caliber professionals and volunteers without the lure of big money, maintaining goodwill, and finding meaningful evaluation tools with which to measure success and indicate areas for improvement.